-The Company is under the supervision of the Luxembourg Supervisor, the Commissariat aux Assurances (CAA)1.
-The statutory accounts are audited by PricewaterhouseCoopers (PwC)2.
-The Solvency II results published in this first report have not been audited.
-The data and the assumptions used for the valuation described in section D.2 are derived from the annual Market Consistent Embedded Value process that has been audited by PwC.
+The Company is under the supervision of the Luxembourg Supervisor, the Commissariat aux Assurances (CAA).
+The statutory accounts are audited by PricewaterhouseCoopers (PwC).
+The Solvency II results published in this report have not been audited.

 The Company belongs to the Swiss Life Group and is ultimately fully owned by Swiss Life Holding AG as shown in Annex Holding structure.
-The Swiss Life Group is under the supervision of the Swiss Financial Market Supervisory Authority FINMA3.
+The Swiss Life Group is under the supervision of the Swiss Financial Market Supervisory Authority FINMA.